Terengganu

+Located on the east coast of Peninsular Malaysia, Terengganu borders the state of Kelantan to the north, Pahang to the west and south, and the South China Sea to the east.
+Terengganu is geographically divided into sparsely populated and mountainous inland (known as the Terengganu Highlands of which the highest point is Mount Lawit at 1,519 m) that span from the border with Kelantan to Kemaman district and largely flat coastal plains where most of the state's 1.1 million people are concentrated.
+The state is known for having the longest coastline in Peninsular Malaysia and achieved an entry in the Malaysian Book of Records for having the cleanest beach in the country.
+Many of the most popular islands in Malaysia are located in the state such as Perhentian, Kapas, and Redang islands, as well as Bidong Island, once a refuge to tens of thousands of Vietnamese refugees in the 1970s.

 Etymology

 There are several theories on the origin of the name "Terengganu".
 One theory attributes the name's origin to terang ganu, Malay for 'bright rainbow'.
 Another story, said to have been originally narrated by the ninth Sultan of Terengganu, Baginda Omar, tells of a party of hunters from Pahang roving and hunting in the area of what is now southern Terengganu.
-One of the hunters spotted a big animal fang lying on the ground.
-A fellow party member asked to which animal did the fang belong.
+One of the hunters spotted a large animal fang lying on the ground.
+A fellow party member asked what animal the fang belonged too.
 The hunter, not knowing which animal, simply answered taring anu (Malay: 'fang of something').
 The party later returned to Pahang with a rich hoard of game, fur and sandalwood, which impressed their neighbours.
-They asked the hunters where did they source their riches, to which they replied, from the land of taring anu, which later evolved into Terengganu.
+They asked the hunters where they sourced their riches, to which they replied, from the land of taring anu, which later evolved into Terengganu.
 Terengganu was called Trangkanu (ตรังกานู) by the Siamese when it was under their influence.
 Terengganuans usually pronounce Terengganu as Tranung or Ganu with the G often being emphasized.